ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The `A` introduced on `.flatten` is shadowing the `A` introduced on
-the class.
-It is equivalent to writing

 `A` yang diperkenalkan pada `.flatten` membayangi `A` yang diperkenalkan
 pada kelas.
 Hal seperti ini sama saja dengan menuliskan